Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

 # Introduction:

-This bash solution can be deployed on IBM MQ nodes where Multi-Instance Queue Managers are configured to run.
+This bash solution can be deployed on IBM MQ nodes where Multi-Instance Queue Managers are configured.

+Solution is tested on RHEL/CentOS 6 and 7 with MQ 7.5.X.X and 8.XXX

 This daemon runs 24/7/365 and puts “failed over MI QMgr” which has a status - "Running elsewhere" to "Running as Standby"  thus making it  - Ready to takeover, should a fail back occurs.

-Every activity by daemon is logged thus giving an audit trail
+Each and Every activity by daemon is logged thus giving an audit trail

-CPU consumption is very low (< 0.00001% with 2 CPU Intel Zeon) with aggressive polling(10 sec).
-This solution is tested on RHEL/CentOS.
+CPU consumption is very low (< 0.00001%) as observed in 2 CPU Intel Zeon machine with aggressive polling(10 seconds)

 # Variables used in original script (for reference here)